TIshiro/wemovies/README.md

 3. ⚠️ Update .env

     ```bash
-        ## Update these lines in app/.env and app/.env.test with you Token and uncomment them
+        ## Update these lines in app/.env and app/.env.test with your API Read Access Token and uncomment them
-        #THE_MOVIE_DB_TOKEN=yourthemoviedbtoken
+        #THE_MOVIE_DB_TOKEN=YourThemoviedbAPIReadAccessToken
     ```

 4. ⚠️ BE SURE THAT 8080 port is available on your host machine